 Check out this day tour, Reykjanes Peninsula | Blue Lagoon Tour with Lava Landscapes, which will take you to all the wonders in the surrounding area of the Blue Lagoon.

 The Mývatn Nature Baths in North Iceland are a somewhat comparable attraction to the Blue Lagoon.
-These baths have the same opaque blue texture as the Blue Lagoon, modern shower and changing facilities, a sauna and a restaurant/café on site.
+These baths have the same opaque blue texture as the Blue Lagoon, modern shower, and changing facilities, a sauna, and a restaurant/café on site.

 Picture from the Highlands Superjeep Tour | Langjökull & the Secret Lagoon

 For the cheapest and most convenient alternative, head to Laugardalslaug in the capital.
-It may not have the natural surrounding beauty and mystical charm of those above, but it's the only pool with waterslides.
+It may not have the surrounding natural beauty and mystical charm of those above, but it's the only pool with waterslides.

-We hope you hope our ultimate guide to the Blue Lagoon proved helpful to you in ensuring you make the most of your visit to Iceland.
+We hope our ultimate guide to the Blue Lagoon proved helpful to you in ensuring you make the most of your visit to Iceland.
 There are plenty of hot springs in Iceland to explore, but the Blue Lagoon should be well up there on your list.
 We'd love to hear and respond to your questions and comments below.